 - a retroactive payment of labour adjustment benefits and income assistance benefits (line 154);

 - any other retroactive payment included on line 154 that would, in the opinion of the Minister of Revenue, be an undue additional tax burden if you were to include it in your taxable income for the year;

 - a retroactive payment of the Universal Child Care Benefit (line 278);

-- earnings loss benefits, supplementary retirement benefits and career impact allowances (formerly “permanent impairment allowances”) paid under the Canadian Forces Members and Veterans Re-establishment and Compensation Act (line 101).
+- earnings loss benefits, supplementary retirement benefits and career impact allowances (formerly “permanent impairment allowances”) paid under the federal Veterans Well-being Act (line 101).

 If you want us to do the calculation, report the payments on the appropriate line(s) of your return and check box 404.
 Also complete form TP-766.2-V, Averaging of a Retroactive Payment, Support-Payment Arrears or a Repayment of Support, and enclose it with your return.
 If you complete Part 4 of the form, check box 405 of your return.

 We cannot average your retroactive payments in the following cases:

 - You received a compensation adjustment under the Pay Equity Act.

 - During the year, you received a retroactive payment that you are deducting in the calculation of your taxable income (for example, a retroactive payment of income replacement indemnities or compensation for the loss of financial support).

 - You are transferring, to your Spouse on December 31, 2019, a portion of a retroactive payment of eligible retirement income.
 Neither you nor your spouse can have the transferred portion of the retroactive payment averaged.

 If you transferred or loaned property to one of the people listed below, you must report the income (such as dividends or interest) that he or she earned from the property: